altaywtf/htw-js/README.md

 I started to my journey by reading [Eloquent Javascript](http://eloquentjavascript.net/) by Marijn Haverbeke.

 I'm also trying to solve some challanges on [Codewars](www.codewars.com).

+##Week Two
+This week, I decided to take a look at NodeJS.
+First, I've read [The Art of Node by Max Ogden](https://github.com/maxogden/art-of-node#) and then I take a look at the [LearnYouNode](https://www.github.com/workshopper/learnyounode) exercies on [nodeschool](http://nodeschool.io/).